N26

 Making banking simple.

-Provide a beautiful, simple and actionable overview of users' spendings and transactions.
+Provide a meaningful, simple and actionable overview of users' spendings and transactions.

 My Role